RAHULELDHO/rahul_portfolio/README.md

 ANALYSIS USING AIMS GRID

-AIMS grid is a project management tool and it has 4 components to it.
-The components of this grid are\n
+AIMS Grid
+PURPOSE
-	- PURPOSE - To unlock  sales insights that are not visible before to the sales team  or decision support and automate them  to reduce manual time spent in data gathering.
+To unlock sales insights that are not visible before to the sales team or decision support and automate them to reduce manual time spent in data gathering.

-	- STAKEHOLDERS -  Sales Director, Marketing Team, Customer Service Team, Data and Analytics Team, IT team\n
+STAKEHOLDERS
+.
+Sales Director
+.
+Marketing Team
+.
+Customer Service Team
+.
+Data and Analytics Team
+.
+IT team

+END RESULT
-	- END RESULT -  An automated dashboard  providing quick  and latest sales insights in order to  support  data-driven decision making\n
+An automated dashboard providing quick and latest sales insights in order to support data-driven decision making.

-	- SUCCESS CRITERIA - \n
+SUCCESS CRITERIA
-	    - Dashboard uncovering sales order insights with the latest data available.\n
+.
+Dashboard uncovering sales order insights with the latest data available.
-	    - Sales team is able to make better decisions and prove 10% cost savings of total spend\n
+.
+Sales team is able to make better decisions and prove 10% cost savings of total spend.
-	    - Sales Analysts stop data gathering manually in order to save 20% of their business time and re-invest in value-added activity.
+.
+Sales Analysts stop data gathering manually in order to save 20% of their business time and re-invest in value-added activity.

 USUAL BUSINESS SCENARIO FOR DATA ANALYSIS